Produced by Cryptocurrency Tax Attorneys and Blockchain CPA’s

 You won’t need to pay a crypto capital gains tax for what you donate.

 You can deduct the amount donated from your income.

-The amount you can deduct from your income depends how long you held your cryptocurrency.
-For crypto held longer than 1 year, you use the price of the crypto at the time of donation.
-If you held the donated crypto for less than 1 year, you use either the price at the time of donation or the price at the time of purchase, whichever is lower.
+The amount you can deduct from your income depends on how long you held your cryptocurrency.
+For crypto held longer than one year, you use the price of the crypto at the time of donation.
+If you held the donated crypto for less than one year, you use either the price at the time of donation or the price at the time of purchase—whichever is lower.

 To ensure the accuracy of your tax return, you must receive a donation acknowledgment letter from the non-profit organization as evidence for your donation.

-i.e.) Suppose you buy 1 ETH at $2,000 and donate it to a non-profit organization 6 months later when it's worth $2,500.
-Since you held it less than 1 year, you deduct the lesser value, $2,000, as your donation.
+i.e.) Suppose you buy 1 ETH at $2,000 and donate it to a non-profit organization six months later when it's worth $2,500.
+Since you held it less than one year, you deduct the lesser value, $2,000, as your donation.

-HODL your crypto for longer than 1 year before selling to take advantage of the lower long-term capital gains tax rate.
+Hold your crypto for longer than one year before selling to take advantage of the lower long-term capital gains tax rate.

 Use losses in your crypto investment to offset other capital gains and income to reduce your overall tax bill for this year and future years.

 Take advantage of tax deductions and credits to lower your taxable income and potentially enter a lower tax bracket.